 We Hold Paternal Relationships in High Regard

-I Hate My Dad So Why Am I So Sad?
+I Hate My Dad So Why Am I Sad?

-You may feel hatred for your father because he hurt you in some way, or because he was never there for you, or perhaps you never knew him at all.
-Regardless of your reasons, you are sad because you are grieving the loss of the relationship with your father.
+You may feel hatred for your father because he hurt you in some way or because he was never there for you.
+Perhaps, you never knew him at all, and the person you thought he was or the hero you shaped him to be was just an illusion.
+If this is the case, you may be sad because you are grieving the loss of the relationship.

 Managing Conflicted Feelings About Your Dad

 If you believe that you are at the point of needing to accept the painful reality that you will not have the relationship with your dad that you had hoped for, you can learn to accept caring and nurturing from other people in your life (such as an uncle, family friend, coach, teacher, or stepdad).